zeuslawyer/blog-webdev-bootcamp/README.md

 # blog-webdev-bootcamp

-Each set of exercises / topics falls in its own branch.  switch branches to see code by topic.
+See the [live demo](https://zubinstestblog.herokuapp.com/).
+It may take a few minutes for Heroku to wake up!

-**_Note_**:  there are several projects (in their branch) and the showcase project is afull stack CRUD blog webapp, and  is  in the deploymentAndRouters branch, and merged into master.
+**_Note_**:  there are several sub-projects (in each branch) and the showcase project is a full stack CRUD blog webapp, and  is  in the deploymentAndRouters branch, and merged into master.

 # STACK DESCRIPTION
 1) built in html, JS, with a node express backend, dynamically rendered with data from the DB